 Therefore, the more thoroughly you prepare the project brief before approaching any game art outsourcing studio, the quicker your contractor will understand the task.
 And, of course, the fewer clarifying questions there will be to answer before you get the estimate.

-and use it as a reference point when presenting your projects for an estimate to your game art outsourcing partner.
+To make easier, you can check our 2D digital art project brief example and use it as a reference point when presenting your projects for an estimate to your game art outsourcing partner.

 Art Style Guide is an optional but highly desirable document to have if you are planning a long-term production with a large number of graphical assets for your game.
 If there are a couple of dozens or even several hundreds of characters, icons or items to draw, the Style Guide is something you really want to have before starting the actual production.